-Another instance would be if you have a hot cast iron or hot grill plates that you need to move or take out for your grill plates for their spring cleaning.
+Another instance would be if you have hot cast iron or hot grill plates that you need to move or take out for your cast iron grill plates for their spring cleaning.
 You could try to take them out with your tongs.

 When selecting a set of gloves you need to make sure you take into account how often you will be using them for transporting purposes, some gloves are very thick and don’t give you much feel on what you are gripping.
 Transporting a cast iron pan, smaller racks, grill grates, trays or pieces of wood can be difficult if the gloves are too thick or stiff.

 When transporting grill grates and other hot items you want to know you have a secure hold on them.
 This is for your safety and the safety of those around you.

 When selecting BBQ grilling gloves there are three main design materials you can choose from.
 Each different glove material and design has its own strengths and weaknesses.

 You can break down grilling gloves into fabric gloves, leather gloves and silicone gloves.
 What are the strengths and weaknesses of these barbecue gloves?

 Woven Aramid Fabric Gloves: